National Law University, Jodhpur: Moot Courts and Students' Achievements

+NLUJ is the only National Law University to have Moot courts as a part of its educational curriculum.
+Students are required to draft memorials and subsequently participate in oral proceedings in every law subject per semester.

 Legal Aid Clinic

-The Legal Aid Clinic of National Law University, Jodhpur spreads legal awareness amongst the rural masses of Rajasthan through educational street plays and free legal advice.
+The Legal Aid Clinic of National Law University, Jodhpur spreads legal awareness among the rural masses of Rajasthan through educational street plays and free legal advice.

-Following the Government of India's initiative of Smart Village, the Legal Aid and Awareness Committee of the University has adopted the nearby village of Surpura and has being working extensively towards the development of public facilities and basic infrastructure of the village.
+Following the Government of India's initiative of Smart Village, the Legal Aid and Awareness Committee of the University has adopted the nearby village of Surpura and has been working extensively towards the development of public facilities and basic infrastructure of the village.

 College committees

-The following seven committees are student run and organize various events that take place in the university:
+The following seven committees are student run and organise various events that take place in the university: